The Escape Artist grew up in rural England (East Anglia) in the 1970s in a village where the British class system was alive and well.

 The implicit message that we receive from politics, The News and the wider media is that We The People are not in charge of our own destiny.
 We are told that government knows best or big corporations know best.
 And when those institutions are revealed to be less than perfect (surprise!) people then complain like bratty toddlers…but do nothing to help themselves.
 This is learned helplessness.

 But you are in charge of your own life!
 You shouldn’t be deferring meekly to anyone…because the class system has gone.
 Are there still bits left?
 Of course.
 We still have a hereditary monarchy.
 We still have a slightly embarrassing second chamber (The House of Lords) that is not elected.
 Britain still hosts some quaint social events like Henley Regatta and Glyndebourne.
 But, in the important aspects of life, Britain is vastly more meritocratic than it was in the 1970s.

 Unfortunately no all-staff memo was sent out confirming that the class system was being quietly dismantled.
 So these gradual changes have left many people a bit confused.

 The class system has left behind a set of outdated limiting beliefs which hold back individuals in ways they are often unaware of.
 These blind spots can get passed on to you from parents / teachers / friends in your money blueprint.
-So people that grow up without any role models that aimed high, may never aim high themselves.
+So people that grew up without role models that aimed high around them, may never aim high themselves.